-QMUL has a range of opportunities for you to study abroad as part of your degre with the School of Geography.
-Having an international experience enhances your employability, enriches your studies and broadens your horizons.
+QMUL has a range of opportunities for you to study abroad and having an international experience enhances your employability, enriches your studies and broadens your horizons.
 You can choose to study abroad as part of your degree programme or take part in one of our cultural immersion programmes in the summer with one of our global partners.

-- Join one of QMUL’s partner institutions and study abroad for one or two semesters in your second year
+- Join one of QMUL’s partner institutions and study abroad for one or two semesters in your second year.

-- Current locations include Australia, China, New Zealand, Singapore and the United States
+- Current locations include Australia, China, New Zealand, Singapore and the United States.

-- This exchange counts towards your degree
+- This exchange counts towards your degree.

 Everyone I met was super friendly, kind and open.
 I joined the excursion club, a surf team, the water polo team, and even an intra-mural soccer team, and I was able to visit places such as Las Vegas, Death Valley, Monterey, San Diego, San Francisco, Yosemite and Big Sur.

-- Join this European Union scheme and study abroad for one or two semesters
+- Join this European Union scheme and study abroad for one or two semesters.

-- Current locations for geography students are Roskilde University in Denmark and Stockholm University in Sweden
+- Current locations for geography students are Roskilde University in Denmark and Stockholm University in Sweden.

-- This placement counts towards your degree
+- This placement counts towards your degree.

-- Non-repayable Erasmus+ grants are available to ALL students (home/EU and overseas) (€330 per month in 2016-17)
+- Non-repayable Erasmus+ grants are available to ALL students (home/EU and overseas).
+The amount depends on destination country and activity (for Europe: €280-430 per month in 2017-18).

 The best thing was living with other Erasmus students.
 I’d highly recommend the study abroad experience to anyone as I think it will challenge you and make you a stronger person as a result!

-Lauren D'Costa (Geography BSc 2017) spent a semester at Roskilde University
+Lauren D'Costa (Geography BSc 2017) spent a semester at Roskilde University in Denmark

-- Make the most of your summer break and experience a different culture and society overseas
+- Make the most of your summer break and experience a different culture and society overseas.

-- Current locations include China, India and Latin America
+- Current locations include China, India and Latin America.

-- This placement does not count towards your degree but is a valuable cultural experience
+- This placement does not count towards your degree but is a valuable cultural experience.

-- Fees vary from zero up to approximately £500-650
+- Fees vary from zero up to approximately £500-650.

 Classes were fun and it was enjoyable being taught in Spanish and English and having the choice to talk to the lecturers in either language.
 I’ve been trying to practice Spanish since returning and will continue to do so.